 IV.
-CONTEXT-DEPENDENT LINGUISTIC VARIABLES
+CONTEXT-DEPENDENT LINGUISTIC VARIABLES.

 Logical rules require symbolic inputs, called linguistic variables.
-The input data has to be quantized first, i.e., features defining the problem should be identified and their subranges (sets of symbolic values, integer values, or continuous intervals) labeled.
-For example a variable "size" has the value "small" if the continuous variable $x_k$ measuring size falls in some specified range, $x_k \in [a, b]$ .
-Using one input variable several binary (logical) variables are created, for example $s_1 = \delta(size, small)$ equal to one (true) only if variable "size" has the value "small."
+The input data has to be quantized first, i.e. features defining the problem should be identified and their subranges (sets of symbolic values, integer values, or continuous intervals) labeled.
+For example a variable "size" has the value "small" if the continuous variable x_k measuring size falls in some specified range, $x_k \in [a, b]$.
+Using one input variable several binary (logical) variables are created, for example $s_1 = \delta(size, small)$ equal to 1 (true) only if variable "size" has the value "small".

-Linguistic variables used by us are context dependent, i.e., they may be different in each rule (cf. [51]).
+Linguistic variables used by us are context dependent, i.e. they may be different in each rule (cf. [51]).
 For real-valued attributes intervals defining linguistic variables used in logical rules are needed.
-Determination of these intervals is done by analysis of histograms (only in simple cases), information-based criteria like those used for decision-trees [4], using feature space mapping (FSM) constructive neural network [42], using special "linguistic units" (L-units) in multilayer perceptron (MLP) networks [51] or using an explicit separability criterion [52].
+Determination of these intervals is done by analysis of histograms (only in simple cases), informationbased criteria like those used for decision-trees [4], using Feature Space Mapping (FSM) constructive neural network [42], using special "linguistic units" (L-units) in MLP (multilayer perceptron) networks [51] or using an explicit separability criterion [52].
 Since it is hard to overestimate the importance of good linguistic units these methods are described below in some details.

-A symbolic attribute color may take values green, red, blue and appear in a rule as logical condition, for example color = red.
+A symbolic attribute color may take values green, red, blue and appear in a rule as logical condition, for example color=red.
 An alternative way is to use a predicate function color(x).
 Depending on the type of variable x the predicate function may have a different interpretation.
-For example, if x is the wavelength of light and $x \in [600 \text{ nm}, 700 \text{ nm}]$ then color(x) is red, i.e., logical condition color(x) = red is true.
+For example, if x is the wavelength of light and $x \in [600 \text{ nm}, 700 \text{ nm}]$ then color(x) is red, i.e. logical condition color(x)=red is true.
 One may also introduce predicates for each color defined by logical functions color-green(x), color-red(x), color-blue(x).
-Such logical predicate functions are linguistic variables, mapping symbolic or real values of x into binary zero, one or false, true.
+Such logical predicate functions are linguistic variables, mapping symbolic or real values of x into binary 0, 1 or false, true.

-If the input $x \in \mathcal{X}$ , where $\mathcal{X}$ is the subset of real numbers, or a large set of integers or symbolic values, linguistic variables are created dividing the data $\mathcal{X}$ into distinct (for crisp logic) subsets $\mathcal{X}i$ .
-Linguistic variables are introduced as will be low if x < 1.7, normal if $1.7 \le x \le 2.2$ and high if $x \ge 2.2$ .
-A rule may then have conditions of the form high(x), which is usually written as x = high, meaning that $x \ge 2.2$ .
+If the input $x \in X$, where X is the subset of real numbers, or a large set of integers or symbolic values, linguistic variables are created dividing the data X into distinct (for crisp logic) subsets X_i .
+Linguistic variables are introduced as:

-$$s_i(x) = F$$ , unless $x \in \mathcal{X}i$ , then $s_i(x) = T$ .
+$s_i(x) = F$, unless $x \in X_i$, then $s_i(x) = T$